 The client handles the rest of the connection process very well, updating the interface to display its status and the current location, and using Windows desktop notifications to tell you when the VPN is turned on or off.

 Switching servers is easy, too.
 If you're connected already, you don't have to close that connection before you can open another.
-Just click any server and the client will automatically disconnect and reconnect to your choice.
+Just click any server and the client automatically disconnects, then reconnects to your choice.

 Right click the NordVPN system tray icon and you'll see a list of your recent connections, making it easy to access them again.
 That's a real convenience which could mean you rarely need to open the full app.